 A zealous supporter of living composers, Ioannides has conducted over 40 World, North American and European premiers.
 A regular collaborator with composer/conductor Tan Dun, and formerly Assistant Conductor & Production Coordinator between 1999-2003, as such, she conducted the Gothenburg Symphony Orchestra, the BBC Concert Orchestra, the Flemish Radio Orchestra, BBC Symphony Orchestra, London Sinfonietta and the Oregon Bach Festival.
 The first conductor selected by Tan Dun to conduct his Water Passion After St. Matthew at the Perth International Arts Festival and the Metamorphosis Festival in Athens in 2016, Ioannides has led many operas and conducted at festivals worldwide, including the European premiere of Stephen Paulus’ The Woodlanders in Oxford, British Youth Opera, Curtis Opera Theatre, and Spoleto Festival.
 Formerly the Assistant Conductor of the Cincinnati Symphony Orchestra, Ioannides was guest Music Director of the Dessoff Choirs, and Music Director of Oxford University’s Philharmonia and Opera.

-As a performer at an early she was violinist in the National Youth Orchestra of Great Britain and horn player in the Surrey County Youth Orchestra from the age of 11 she earned Masters degrees from Oxford University and Juilliard School of Music.
-A recipient of numerous awards and prizes as instrumentalist and conductor, following her studies at the Guildhall School of Music, she came to the United States as a Fulbright Scholar attending the Curtis Institute of Music becoming the assistant and protégé of the late Otto-Werner Mueller, also training in St. Petersburg under the Presser Award.
+As a performer at an early she was violinist in the National Youth Orchestra of Great Britain and horn player in the Surrey County Youth Orchestra from the age of 11, she began conducting as a teenager.
+She has earned Masters degrees from Oxford University and Juilliard School of Music.
+A recipient of numerous prestigious awards and prizes as instrumentalist and conductor, following her studies at the Guildhall School of Music, she came to the United States as a Fulbright Scholar attending the Curtis Institute of Music becoming the assistant and protégé of the late Otto-Werner Mueller, also training in St. Petersburg under the Presser Award.
 Ioannides is married to trombonist Scott Hartman and is mother to three children, including twins, Elsa (8) and Karl (8), and Audrey (10).